marcoroganovic/ajaxify/README.md

 ### POST, PUT, DELETE methods

 To send data with one of write methods you would add `data` property on config object that also can contain `headers`.
-If `headers` object ommited or left blank `Content-Type: application/x-www-form-urlencoded` header will be automatically set.
+If `headers` object is ommited or left blank `Content-Type: application/x-www-form-urlencoded` header will be automatically set.